thbe/puppet-openscap/README.markdown

 ####`report`

-Placeholder ...
+Specify the file and path for the report.

 ####`result`

-Placeholder ...
+Specify the file and path for the result.

 ####`ovalDefinition`

-Placeholder ...
+Specify the file and path for the oval definition.

 ####`xccdfDefinition`

-Placeholder ...
+Specify the file and path for the xccd definition.

 ####`profile`

-Placeholder ...
+Specify the profile against which the system is checked.

 ####`rootEmail`

-Placeholder ...
+Specify the email that recieve the reports (not implemented yet).

 ##Limitations

-This module has been built on and tested against Puppet 3.2 and higher.
+This module has been built on and tested against Puppet 3.7 and higher.

 The module has been tested on:

-* RedHat Enterprise Linux 5/6
+* RedHat Enterprise Linux 6/7
-* Scientific Linux 5/6
+* Scientific Linux 6/7
+* CentOS 6/7

 Testing on other platforms has been light and cannot be guaranteed.

 ##Development